readthedocs/readthedocs.org/docs/symlinks.rst

 We handle a couple of different types of requests in nginx:

-* Requests to a readthedocs.org subdomain
+* Requests to a ``readthedocs.io`` subdomain
-* Requests to a CNAME
+* Requests to a custom domain

 Subdomains
 ----------

-For subdomains this is a simple lookup.
+For subdomains, this is a simple lookup of the project slug, using the subdomain portion of the request's hostname.
 This doesn't require symlinks, but it shows the basic logic that we need to replicate.

 When a user navigates to ``http://pip.readthedocs.org/en/latest/``, we know that they want the pip documentation.